Softvelum/ffmpeg-build-scripts/README.md

 Every custom library which is a result of building FFmpeg has its own licensing terms.
 So every library must be examined for its licensing terms prior to any usage or distribution, including but not limited to the patent licensing terms.
 Softvelum, LLC is not responsible for any license or patent infringement which can occur as a result of any FFmpeg custom build usage by Live Transcoder users.

+**Articles**

+Read [FFmpeg custom build support in Live Transcoder](https://blog.wmspanel.com/2020/01/ffmpeg-custom-build-support.html) to learn more about using custom builds woth Live Transcoder.
+Also take a look at [NETINT encoder support in Nimble Streamer Transcoder](https://blog.wmspanel.com/2021/11/netint-support-nimble-transcoder_01580972231.html) as an example.

 **Default build**

 All FFmpeg packages and their respective builds [can be found here](http://nimblestreamer.com/sources/ffmpeg/).